Pride and Glory poster

 The inciting incident occurs at 16 minutes when Four police officers are killed in a drug raid ambush in Washington Heights.
 The victims include members of Jimmy's unit under Francis Jr.'s command, making it a family crisis and departmental catastrophe..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Ray accepts the position as lead investigator, crossing into the world of corruption.
+This demonstrates the protagonist's commitment to Ray accepts the position as lead investigator, crossing into the world of corruption.
 He commits to uncovering the truth despite knowing it may destroy his family., moving from reaction to action.

 The Collapse moment at 97 minutes (75% through) represents the emotional nadir.
 Here, Jimmy kidnaps Ray's infant nephew and threatens the baby with an iron in a brutal confrontation, revealing the complete moral collapse of family bonds.
-The "whiff of death" is literal—a child's life hangs in the balance, and the family Ray tried to protect is destroyed., illustrates the protagonist at their lowest point.
+The "whiff of death" is literal—a child's life hangs in the balance, and the family Ray tried to protect is destroyed., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 104 minutes initiates the final act resolution at 80% of the runtime.
 Ray chooses integrity over loyalty.
 He realizes true honor means breaking the blue wall, even if it costs him everything.
 He synthesizes his investigative skills with newfound moral courage to bring his family to justice., demonstrating the transformation achieved throughout the journey.